 These data are produced by the Foreign Labor Statistics program.
 For additional information, see "Issues in Labor Statistics: Employment Growth Among Sectors in the United States, Japan, and Europe Based Upon Educational Attainment."

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Jobs requiring low levels of educational attainment grow faster in U.S. than in Japan or Europe on the Internet at http://www.bls.gov/opub/ted/1998/sep/wk5/art04.htm (visited December 07, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Jobs requiring low levels of educational attainment grow faster in U.S. than in Japan or Europe at https://www.bls.gov/opub/ted/1998/sep/wk5/art04.htm (visited October 04, 2022).